BettercareHealth/bettercare/maternal-mental-health/7-resources.md

 If the biological parents of the child are alive, they must both consent to the adoption.
 Consent is not necessary if the parent or guardian:

-*	Is incompetent to give consent due to mental illness
+*	is incompetent to give consent due to mental illness
-*	Had abandoned the child, or if the whereabouts of that parent or guardian cannot be established, or if the identity of that parent or guardian is unknown
+*	had abandoned the child, or if the whereabouts of that parent or guardian cannot be established, or if the identity of that parent or guardian is unknown
-*	Has abused or deliberately neglected the child or has allowed the child to be abused or deliberately neglected
+*	has abused or deliberately neglected the child or has allowed the child to be abused or deliberately neglected
-*	Has consistently failed to fulfil his or her parental responsibilities towards the child during the last 12 months
+*	has consistently failed to fulfil his or her parental responsibilities towards the child during the last twelve months
-*	Has been divested by an order of court of the right to consent to the adoption of the child or
+*	has been divested by an order of court of the right to consent to the adoption of the child or
-*	Has failed to respond to a notice of the proposed adoption (referred to in Section 238 of the Children's Act 38/2005) within the 30 days of service of notice.
+*	has failed to respond to a notice of the proposed adoption (referred to in Section 238 of the Children's Act 38/2005) within the 30 days of service of notice.

 Both the mother and the father must sign the consent form to allow the adoption by a specific person or couple.
 If the biological parents are not married, the mother and father must also give consent for the adoption of the child.
 Biological parents can withdraw their consent within 60 days of signing their consent.

 A child may be placed temporarily with caregivers who are not the child’s family.
 This is called foster care.
 In most cases the foster child lives with their foster carers full time but the length of their stay will depend on individual needs and circumstances.
 If the child is in foster care, the foster parents must also certify that they do not wish to adopt the child.

-When the child is adopted all parental responsibilities and rights between the child and its biological parents end.
+When the child is adopted, all parental responsibilities and rights between the child and its biological parents end.
 An adoption is finalised once the adoption order is finalised.

 ### 3-2 What needs to happen for the child to be placed with an adoptive family?